+If the company you’re leaving is still privately owned, you probably can’t turn your stock into cash—yet.
 But sometimes, equity can turn into real wealth.
-And if your company does well, you could end up earning more from your equity than from your salary.
+And if your company has a liquidity event like an initial public offering (IPO) or acquisition later on, you could end up earning more from your equity than from your salary.

-What type of equity you have
+What type of equity do you have?

 How to figure out what type of equity you have

 To see what type of equity you have, check your grant.
 In general, though, many early-stage U.S.-based companies offer ISOs to their full-time employees.
 Then, when they grow, they sometimes switch to RSUs.
 If you’re a contractor, the company may offer you NSOs.

 When you leave a company, you are only entitled to exercise your vested equity.
 Say your company grants you 4,000 ISOs that vest over a four-year period and come with a one-year cliff.
 If you leave before you hit your one-year mark, you won’t get any equity.
 If you stay for exactly two years, you vest 2,000 options.
 You don’t vest all 4,000 ISOs until you work at the company for four years.
 If you leave before then, you forfeit any unvested options.